Focus On Renewals After the Sale

 Wednesday, October 29, 2008

 The best time to renew a client is from the first day after a sale.
 You need to provide evidence of value to your existing customers from day one... not just day's before their service expires.
-Do you have products or services that must be renewed on a regular b
+Do you have products or services that must be renewed on a regular basis?

 Think about engagement.
 Do you engage your customer in a dialog throughout the year?
 There are a number of tactics for doing so that will help you engage your customer, develop a relationships and prove value.